9-Day Southwest USA Road Trip Itinerary

 The views of White Sands National Monument are stunning.

-Our timing ended up being perfect-we caught the most beautiful sunset and had time to run around.
-We took our time and enjoyed the park.
+Our timing ended up being perfect-we caught the most beautiful sunset and had time to run around with the place to ourselves.

 There are not a lot of parking lots along the dunes.
 We just pulled off to the side and got out.
 Thankfully this was during March and the crowds were very low.
 We were the only people around for most of our visit.

-Day 2: Southwest Road Trip Itinerary: Las Cruces, New Mexico to Tucson, Arizona
+Day 2: Las Cruces, New Mexico to Tucson, Arizona

 We woke up early feeling well rested and ready to start the next part of our trip.
 The nice part about being on east coast time is that we got on the road early and didn’t have to deal with much traffic.